Skip to main content Skip to footer

 Section-Based Reports

 Section-based reports are the traditional banded reports with predefined sections: Page Header, Detail, and Page Footer.
-From Invoices to Budget and Sales-Accounting reports or even a school report card, virtually any report can be divided into these three basic sections.
-Reporting eventually reduces to just binding data to controls or providing a data source to fetch from and leaving the reporting engine to render beautiful and professional reports.
+From Invoices to Budget and Sales-Accounting reports, or even a school report card, virtually any report can be divided into these three basic sections.
+Reporting eventually reduces to just binding data to controls or providing a data source to fetch from, leaving the reporting engine to render beautiful, professional reports.
 We can further customize these reports using code/scripts in the report events with Section Reports.
-Section Reports' detailed concepts (structure, events, etc.) are discussed here.
+Detailed explanations of Section Report concepts, such as report structure and event handling, are available in our documentation.

 Strengths:

-User Scenario: Let's consider a case of an e-commerce store that needs to generate a simple packing slip based on the products sold.
-The report will start with the name of the store, its address, and contact details, followed by a summarized view of the total amount due before taxes, taxes involved, and the amount due after taxes.
+User Scenario: Consider an e-commerce store that needs to generate a simple packing slip for the products it sells.
+The report will start with the store name, address, and contact details, followed by a summary of the total amount due before taxes, the taxes involved, and the amount due after taxes.
 It will then display the list of all purchased items, their quantities, and the final price.
-This list may go on for several pages, and finally, the total amount, calculation for taxes, and the final amount due will be displayed.
+This list may span several pages, and finally, the total amount, the calculation for taxes, and the final amount due will be displayed.

 The design of the report would be in the following manner:

-- ReportFooter would have the fields displaying: the total amount, calculation for taxes, and the final amount due
+• ReportFooter would have the fields displaying: the total amount, the calculation for taxes, and the final amount due

 The final report would look like the following: